 with additional resources.

-Considerations for ISO/IEC 23008-12
+(void)

 For HEIF conformance, an associated file (HEIF_conformance.xlsx) is used to describe the current files, associated input bitstreams, and a specification coverage analysis of the conformance.

 The spreadsheet "HEIF_conformance.xlsx" contains information of the tested features and their mapping to the provided conformance files.
 It was created by picking all normative statements (shall, shall not, etc.) in the HEIF specification.
 These are collected in the "Areas tested" column of the sheet.